cmstead/phcollect/README.md

 - intersect(array/collection $dataset [...])
     - Variable arity -- accepts 1+ arrays or collections to perform intersection with
     - Returns original collection with intersection applied
-- union(array/collection $dataset [...])
-    - Variable arity -- accepts 1+ arrays or collections to perform union with
-    - Returns original collection with union applied